M66B/FairEmail/FAQ.md

 The second problem should be fixed by changing the server configuration or by importing the intermediate certificates on your device.

-You can pin the certificate too, see above.
+You can pin the certificate, too, see above.

 <br />